-Discovered by dnwls0719, UPPER is the name of a ransomware-type malicious program.
-It operates by encrypting data and demanding payment for the decryption.
-As this ransomware encrypts, all affected files are appended with the ".UPPER" extension.
-For example, a file like "1.jpg" would appear as "1.jpg.UPPER" - following encryption.
-Once this process is complete, a ransom note - "infoUPPER.txt" is created on the desktop.
+Discovered by dnwls0719, UPPER is a ransomware-type malicious program.
+It operates by encrypting data and demanding payment for decryption.
+When this ransomware encrypts, all affected files are appended with the ".UPPER" extension.
+For example, a file such as "1.jpg" would appear as "1.jpg.UPPER" following encryption.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-There are several crucial differences between these programs/infections: the cryptographic algorithms they use (symmetric or asymmetric) and the size of the demanded payment.
+There are several crucial differences between these programs/infections: the cryptographic algorithms they use (symmetric or asymmetric) and size of the demanded payment.
 The ransoms usually range between three and four digits (in USD).
-Cyber criminals typically request digital currencies (mainly, cryptocurrencies), due to transactions of them being difficult/impossible to trace.
+Cyber criminals typically request digital currencies (mainly, cryptocurrencies), since these transactions are difficult/impossible to trace.

 How did ransomware infect my computer?

-|Threat Type||Ransomware, Crypto Virus, Files locker|
+|Threat Type||Ransomware, Crypto Virus, Files locker.|

 |Encrypted Files Extension||.UPPER|

-|Ransom Demanding Message||infoUPPER.txt|
+|Ransom Demand Message||infoUPPER.txt|